Trail Running Guidelines

 - These are hilly and strenuous courses.
 They are on mountain trails and unpaved fire roads.
 These are not races, but rather fun and training runs, scenic and challenging!

 - Bring your own water, there is none on the trails.
 All runners must carry adequate water to stay hydrated especially during warm weather.
 You can't compare road miles with trail miles.

 - There are rattlesnakes, coyotes, ticks, and possibly mountain lions in these areas.
 There are also areas of poison oak.

-- The group meets on the sidewalk at the Temescal Canyon Rd gate of the Palisades High School track.
+- The group meets directly at the trail head.
 See Run With Us page.
-If you would prefer to meet directly at the trail head, please see the event detail page for map and parking instructions.
+Please see the event detail page for map and parking instructions.

 - Runs will take place rain or shine (major storms are excepted).

 - New runners, please print the application/waiver on this website, fill it in, sign it, and bring it with you the first time you run with the group.

 - You must sign in with the Group Leader prior to running or have notified them in advance of your early start.